-Injuries are one of the biggest irritations in Football Manager.
+Injuries are one of the most annoying things in Football Manager.
 If it is a bug or just bad luck is hard to say.
 Sports Interactive is always very secretive about the injury-section of FM, so there is no ‘bible’ and no truth for this subject.
-Although we can never exclude injuries completely, there are a lot steps you can take to minimize the risk of injures players.
+Although we can never exclude injuries completely, there are a lot steps you can take to minimize the risk of injured players.

-On this list you will find tips to keep injuries to a minimum.
+In this guide you will find tips to keep injuries to a minimum.
 You will find some that will undoubtedly sound very logical.
 Nevertheless, we find it worthwhile to mention them.
-Just because they sound logical, FM players tend to forget to apply these things in their game.
+Even though they sound logical, FM players tend to forget to apply these things in their game.